-A: Most people feel very relaxed.
+A: Everyone is different, but most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.
 It is recommended you drink plenty of water following your massage.
 You will be given a sealed bottle of water when you leave.
 You might feel some discomfort for a day or two depending on the deep tissue massage, trigger point therapy or stretching therapy you may have had.
 You should still the day after a deep tissue massage as it helps the muscles to relax and also gives you an overall feeling of relaxation within yourself.

 Q: If I Am a large person and I wanted to be stretched will you lift my legs to stretch them?

 A: 100% No, due to health and safety.
-But saying I will identify the hazards and risk factors if any that might have the potential to cause my joints, shoulders, back (harm)
+I no longer lift over heavy limbs due to the hazards and risk factors that could cause my joints, shoulders, back (harm)

 Q: Do you do mobile massages?

 Q: Do you need people for your hands on training and is it at a cheaper rate?

-A: Yes, it is at a cheaper rate and only Saturday morning when I and trying new technique or just updating my skills to stay at a high level of injury management and stress management through my holistic massage session.
-If must be healthly looking person that keeps their body fit as the training I do, could be Thai, sports, Thai stretching to relaxation sessions, then the answer is yes.
-To get the best hands on training I need to be able to see the muscular system working as I massage, use trigger point therapy or stretch therapy.
+A: Yes, it is at a cheaper rate and only Saturday morning when I and trying new technique or just updating my skill set to stay at a high level of injury management and stress management through my sports or holistic massage session.
+But only if you are healthy looking person that keeps their body fit as the training I do, could be Thai, sports, Thai stretching to relaxation sessions, then the answer is yes.
+To get the best hands on training I need to be able to see the and feel your muscular system working as I massage.

 Q: Do you use any massage tools on my body?